-A lung PET scan is often combined with a lung CT scan to detect conditions like lung cancer.
-The computer combines images from the two scans to provide a three-dimensional image, which highlights any areas of especially rapid metabolic activity.
+A lung PET scan is typically combined with a lung CT scan to detect conditions like lung cancer.
+The computer combines information from the two scans to provide a three-dimensional image, which highlights any areas of especially rapid metabolic activity.
 This process is known as image fusion.
 The scans allow your doctor to distinguish between benign (noncancerous) and malignant (cancerous) masses.

-If you need a lung PET scan, you’ll be injected with a small amount of a radioactive tracer substance about an hour before the scan.
-Most often, an isotope of the element fluorine will be used.
+For lung PET scan, you’re injected intravenously with a small amount of glucose that contains a radioactive tracer substance about an hour before the scan.
+Most often, an isotope of the element fluorine is used.
 The needle may sting temporarily, but otherwise the procedure is painless.

-Once in the bloodstream, the tracer substance will accumulate in your organs and tissues and begin to give off energy in the form of gamma rays.
-The PET scanner detects these rays, and detailed images are created from them.
+Once in the bloodstream, the tracer substance accumulates in your organs and tissues and begins to give off energy in the form of gamma rays.
+The PET scanner detects these rays and creates detailed images from them.
 The images can help your doctor examine the structure and functioning of the specific organ or area being examined.

-During the exam, you’ll be lying down on a narrow table.
-The table slides inside a tunnel-shaped scanner.
-You’ll be able to talk to technicians while the scan takes place, but it’s important to lie still while the scan runs.
+During the exam, you need to be lying down on a narrow table.
+This table slides inside a tunnel-shaped scanner.
+You’re able to talk to technicians while the scan takes place, but it’s important to lie still while the scan runs.
 Too much movement could result in blurry images.